The July 4th holiday rush is on. TSA expects to screen a record number of travelers this weekend

 “It was busier than I have personally seen in the past,” Grundstrom said.
 “But, you know, I prefer to fly unless it’s very local.
 I’m at a stage where I don’t want to travel in a car for long periods of time.”

+“My finances are always pretty tight,” said Madison Tilner, a law-school student at Northwestern University who was waiting for a flight at O’Hare International Airport in Chicago.
+But with a work life looming ahead of her, she said, “I’m trying to travel more and use my free time while I can.
+I think a lot of people feel that way in summer.”

+Passengers on about 3,000 flights Wednesday were spending some of their free time hanging around airports because of flight delays, according to FlightAware.

-Passengers on a Delta Air Lines flight from Detroit to Amsterdam on Wednesday had to put their travel plans on hold for several hours when the plane landed in New York because spoiled meals were served in the main cabin shortly after takeoff.
+Passengers on a Delta Air Lines red-eye flight from Detroit to Amsterdam had to put their travel plans on hold for several hours when the plane landed in New York because spoiled meals were served in the main cabin shortly after takeoff.

 Delta apologized to passengers “for the inconvenience and delay in their travels.”